eikehmueller/ma32070/lectures/Notes.md

 random_4x2 = rng.normal(size=(4,2))
 ```

 Observe that instead of using `np.random.normal(size=(4,2))` we create a random number generator generator with a fixed seed first.
-This ensures that the results are the same in subsequent runs of the code.
+This ensures that the results are the same in subsequent runs of the code which will simplify debugging.

-### Manipulating vectors and matrices
+### Linear algebra operations for vectors and matrices
 Numpy provides functionality for manipulating matrices and vectors.
 For example, we can compute the matrix-vector product $\boldsymbol{w} = A\boldsymbol{v}$ or the dot-product $\rho = \boldsymbol{v}\cdot \boldsymbol{b}$ by using the [`@` operator](https://numpy.org/doc/stable/reference/routines.linalg.html#the-operator) and the [`np.dot()` method](https://numpy.org/doc/stable/reference/generated/numpy.dot.html):

 ```Python